brndnmtthws/brndn-io/content/posts/kill-your-ego/index.md

 ## The Lifelong Dance with Ego

-The relationship with our ego represents perhaps life's most consequential ongoing negotiation.
-Neither complete surrender to ego's demands nor its total elimination serve us well.
+Living with an ego is a constant negotiation.
+Let it run everything and it will wreck things.
+Try to erase it completely and you lose something useful too.
 Instead, maturity brings the wisdom to recognize ego as both necessary for healthy functioning and potentially destructive when left unchecked.
 The ego helps establish boundaries, protect our interests, and navigate social structures, yet requires the counterbalance of awareness and compassion to prevent its dominance.

 This balancing act continues throughout our lives, ebbing and flowing like a tide.
 Some days we'll handle it gracefully; other days we'll stumble and let ego drive.
-The goal isn't perfection but increasing awareness—developing the capacity to recognize ego's subtleties more quickly, manage its inflations more skillfully, and recover from its excesses more efficiently.
-As we cultivate this awareness, our relationships deepen, our decisions improve, and we experience more moments of genuine peace—not because we've eliminated the ego, but because we've learned to dance with it.
+What matters is noticing it sooner, cutting it off faster, and getting back on track without spending a week justifying yourself.
+You probably don't get rid of ego.
+You just get a little better at not letting it make every decision for you.

 [^1]: Killgore, W. D., et al. (2007).
 The effects of 53 hours of sleep deprivation on moral judgment.
 Sleep, 30(3), 345-352.